Piedmont Park: Fishing and the lake

 The lake is located in the south east part of the park.
 Fishing is permitted in the lake, which is stocked with large mouth bass, crappie, bream, and catfish.
 A 2002 renovation of the lake added a new bridge connecting the two bodies of water and three fishing piers located around the lake.

 Clara Meer Dock is located at the west corner of the lake.
 Just above the Dock sits the historic Visitor Center building.
 Clara Meer Dock forms an amphitheater-like space nestled into the western end of the lake.
 Clara Meer Dock is often used for wedding ceremonies.
 Rental of the dock also includes the Visitor Center.
 The Visitor Center features a barrel ceiling with a painted mural called "A Day at the Park" by Ralph Gilbert.
 The center seats 40 persons inside and over 200 more on the adjoining lawn and dock.
 The Dock seats up to 120 for ceremony, or up to 100 for table dining or possible dance floor area.

 Dogs

-With the exception of some festival weekends and special events, dogs are permitted in Piedmont Park, on leashes 6 ft or shorter for safety reasons.
-Owners must clean up after their dogs, and the park has a half-dozen plastic bag dispensing stations to facilitate this.
-Several of the park's water fountains also have a ground-level basin for dogs to use.

-Just north of the Park Road entrance bridge are two fenced-in Dog Parks that equal to three acres where friendly dogs (and their owners) can cavort with each other off-leash.
-Brand new, vastly expanded parks for small and large dogs were opened in April 2011.
+Dogs are permitted in Piedmont Park but must generally be leashed, except for special events and if they are in the Piedmont Park Dog Parks.
+The latter consists of fenced-in dog parks covering 3 acre for small and large dogs.
 The Piedmont Park Conservancy (a nonprofit) was responsible for the restoration of the Piedmont Park Dog Parks, and still manages the dog parks today.